HassainShaik-786/AICTE_PROJECT---Garbage-Classification/README.md

 With this approach, the model achieved an accuracy of **86%**, demonstrating its potential in supporting automated waste segregation — a vital component in modern environmental and recycling systems.

+### 📉 Why Not >90% Accuracy?
+Despite rigorous training and evaluation, our model achieved a maximum accuracy of **86%** due to:
+- Computational constraints limiting extended experimentation